“In the beginning was the Word, and the Word was with God, and the Word was God.” John 1-18.

 Several years ago, I received this Christmas card from my dear friend and teacher, Monsignor James Turro.
 Reflecting on Christmas customs, he wrote:

 Long years ago in Wales, it was a custom to unlock the gates and doors to one’s home on Christmas Eve.
 This was done to give the Holy Family welcoming access to one’s home.

-Behind the folksy piety has a deep truth.
-Christ has indeed come to us on earth, bringing with him hope and comfort but we must make the effort to admit him into our lives.
+Behind the folksy piety has a profound truth.
+Christ has indeed come to us on earth, bringing with him hope and comfort, but we must make an effort to admit him into our lives.
 His coming is like a crisp knock on the door — which demands to be answered.

-Have we in our own way, listened for and answer the call to come to the door to receive Christ?
-For him and all those in need, we say yes, to him and to the very promise of Christmas past, Christmas present, and the Christmas yet to come.
+Have we answered the call to come to the door to receive Christ?
+For him and all those in need, we say yes, to him and to the very promise of Christmas past, Christmas present, and Christmas yet to come.

 Merry Christmas, and have a blessed new year!

 Saint Perpetua, Lafayette, CA.